Zach McKinstry Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Orioles pitching staff ranks 16th in the league.
+- The Orioles pitching staff is 12th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles have a 4.49 team ERA that ranks 17th across all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.32).

-- Orioles pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.2 per game).
+- The Orioles rank 16th in baseball in home runs surrendered (23 total, 1.2 per game).

-- Gibson (3-0) takes the mound for the Orioles in his fifth start of the season.
-He's put together a 4.18 ERA in 23 2/3 innings pitched, with 13 strikeouts.
+- Rodriguez makes the start for the Orioles, his fourth of the season.
+He is 0-0 with a 6.91 ERA and 19 strikeouts in 14 1/3 innings pitched.

-- In his last time out on Saturday, April 15, the right-hander tossed 5 1/3 innings against the Chicago White Sox, allowing four earned runs while surrendering seven hits.
+- His most recent appearance was out of the bullpen on Friday when the righty tossed 2/3 innings against the Detroit Tigers while giving up hits.

+- The 23-year-old has an ERA of 6.91, with 11.9 strikeouts per nine innings, in three games this season.
+Opponents have a .276 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.